hantswilliams/book-healthinformatics-datascience/README.md

-# Docusaurus 2
+# Book: Health Informatics & Data Science

-This directory is a brief example of a [Docusaurus](https://v2.docusaurus.io) site that can be deployed to Vercel with zero configuration.
+This book is built with [Docusaurus](https://v2.docusaurus.io)

-## Deploy Your Own
+## Want to deploy/create your own?

 Deploy your own Docusaurus project with Vercel.